snovis/snovis.github.io/_posts/2024-06-27-Completely-Different-Person.md

 ---
 layout: post
-title: I'm A Completely Different Person When I Travel
+title: I'm a Completely Different Person When I Travel
 date:  2024-06-27 07:00
 chapter: 0
 categories: [Blog, Writing,Storytelling,Anecdote]
 excerpt: This is a story telling exercise from the book Long Story Short.
+I made a thesis about myself then told a story to prove it.
 ---

 ## My Thesis: